modlfo/vultlib/README.md

 ![Vult](http://modlfo.github.io/vult/images/VultH.png?raw=true "Vult")

 A node.js module providing all the functionality of the Vult compiler.
+For the command line application install [vult](https://www.npmjs.com/package/vult).

 You can find the full project in https://github.com/modlfo/vult